vaginessa/Lineage-Aircrack/README.md

 This guide uses sailfish as the target device, but adaptation of this method to other devices supported by Lineage should be relatively easy.

 ### By setting up this project, your phone will be *less* secure.
 This should only be used for educational purposes.
-#### This project is very technical as I have not had the time to implement a simple installer.
+#### This project is very technical.
 Many features of Hijacker do not work.
 I explain how to pull source and build everything.
 Experience compiling a kernel and android apps is not required, but will help.

 ## Setting up the drivers